presto2116/giphy-stumble/README.md

-giphy-stumble

-*need a better name...
+#giphy-stumble

+##A new way to view GIFs

+##View at: giphy-stumble.herokuapp.com

 User stories

   1. A user can see random gifs and will be able to randomly see another one with a click of the mouse
   2. A user, once logged in, can select from prefixed preferences or add there one to personalize the experience.
-  3. A user can search for
+  3. A user can search for a category and stumble through all the GIFs in that category
   4. A user, once logged in, can save favorites for easy recovery